 4. We keep hearing about alcohol’s effect on the GABA (gamma-aminobutyric acid) receptor, but doesn’t alcohol also release dopamine?

 “Yes, alcohol also triggers the release of dopamine,” says Dorn-Medeiros.
 “Dopamine is the neurotransmitter associated with all things pleasurable.
-When we take that first drink, we get a poof of dopamine and we feel happy, joyful, euphoric, etc. This coupled with our inhibitions being lowered and our stress/worry/anxiety being suppressed can feel pretty good for a while.
-But the pleasant effects of alcohol peaks after we reach a certain blood alcohol content (BAC) and we start experiencing more negative effects, such as lowered mood, greater physical impairment, sometimes feeling confused and disoriented, and have decreased energy the more and more we drink.
+When we take that first drink, we get a poof of dopamine, and we feel happy, joyful, euphoric, etc. This, coupled with our inhibitions being lowered and our stress/worry/anxiety being suppressed, can feel pretty good for a while.
+But the pleasant effects of alcohol peak after we reach a certain blood alcohol content (BAC), and we start experiencing more negative effects, such as lowered mood, greater physical impairment, sometimes feeling confused and disoriented, and have decreased energy the more and more we drink.
 Many refer to the effects of alcohol as biphasic, as it makes us feel both better and worse in the same instance.”